UNIST-LOFT/SimAPR/README.md

 SimAPR is a patch scheduling framework for the patch searching problem.
 It supports SeAPR, the GenProg family of algorithms, Casino, and the sequential algorithm from the original APR tools.

+Our paper is located in [paper.pdf](./paper.pdf) (Automated Program Repair from Fuzzing Perspective).

 ## Why this repository is reusable?
 ### This repository is highly automated and easy to use
 SimAPR is highly automated.